TCL QM5K TV Review

 Sports

 The TCL QM5K is a decent TV for watching sports.
 It's bright enough in SDR to overcome a bit of glare in a bright room, but it struggles with direct reflections.
 It has okay image processing, but it can't do much to clear up macro-blocking from low-quality streams.
 There's very little dirty screen effect in the center, which is great, but there are some noticeable uniformity issues on the sides.
-It has a good enough response time for quick action, but fast action is a blurry.
+It has a good enough response time that motion isn't excessively blurry, but there's still some blur artifacts around the edges of players and objects in fast-paced sports.
 Unfortunately, the image fades rapidly when viewed from the sides, so it's not a good choice for a wide seating arrangement.

 Pros